eurostat/oja_hhi/README.md

 R code for calculating a Labour Market Concentration Index using the [Herfindahl-Hirschmann Index  (HHI)](https://en.wikipedia.org/wiki/Herfindahl%E2%80%93Hirschman_Index) from Online Job Advertisements data (OJA).

+The code is based on the work within the [ESSnet Big Data II project on Online Job Vacancies](https://github.com/OnlineJobVacanciesESSnetBigData/Labour-market-concentration-index-from-CEDEFOP-data).
+Access to OJA data can be granted to interested users on a case-by-case basis, following a formal request.

 This R code is used to produce the experimental results described in the [Statistical Working Paper - Competition in Urban Hiring Markets: Evidence from Online Job Advertisements](https://ec.europa.eu/eurostat/publications/statistical-working-papers).
+The visualizations produced with ggplot are not the same used in the paper, which are reformatted to respect the graphical standards of Eurostat's publications.

-The main code is contained in the script [_lmci_v1.R_](https://github.com/eurostat/oja_hhi/blob/main/lmci_v1.R)
+The main code is contained in the script [_lmci_v1.R_](https://github.com/eurostat/oja_hhi/blob/main/lmci_v1.R) The execution of the code is parallelized to reduce the time needed to process the data for all the 27 countries.

 The main functions used in the code are declared in the script [_hhi_functions.R_](https://github.com/eurostat/oja_hhi/blob/main/hhi_functions.R)